Upload-Academy/azerothcore-shell/README.md

 ### What modules should I install, and why that module?

-I added a new NPC, with a quest/story (WIP)

 These are the *key* modules that I believe make for a true, working WoW solo experience:

 1. [`mod-autobalance`](https://github.com/azerothcore/mod-autobalance) (avoid `solocraft` as it breaks the experiece)